cpierce22/Spatial-transcriptomic-and-proteomic-profiling-of-glioblastoma-reveals-niche-specific-biomarkers-/README.md

-# Spatial-transcriptomic-and-proteomic-profiling-of-glioblastoma-reveals-niche-specific-biomarkers-\
-# Glioblastoma (GBM) is the most common central nervous system malignancy, comprising up to 50% of all malignant gliomas.
-# It is also the most aggressive, with a median survival of only 15 months, despite maximal safe surgical resection, radiotherapy,
-# and temozolomide treatment.
-Given its prevalence, recurrence rate, and lethality, it is vital to identify biomarkers to predict
-# patient prognosis and improve outcomes.
-We utilized Digital Spatial Profiling (DSP) via the NanoString GeoMx® platform to
-# characterize the spatial proteomic and transcriptomic landscape of 19 IDH-wildtype GBM tumors.
-High-resolution expression data
-# from 566 proteins and 17,466 mRNAs were analyzed using unsupervised clustering, differential expression analysis, and pathway
-# enrichment techniques.
-Tumor regions clustered most distinctly by spatial niche rather than by other demographic and clinical
-# features such as sex, age, or tumor location within the brain.
-Our findings describe a heterogeneous but spatially coordinated
-# network of survival, immune suppression, and regeneration mechanisms.
-Overall, we provide a framework for the spatial profiling
-# of GBM being used for patient-specific treatment design and prognosis predictions.
+Glioblastoma (GBM) is the most common central nervous system malignancy, comprising up to 50% of all malignant gliomas.
+It is also the most aggressive, with a median survival of only 15 months, despite maximal safe surgical resection, radiotherapy, and temozolomide treatment.
+Given its prevalence, recurrence rate, and lethality, it is vital to identify biomarkers to predict patient prognosis and improve outcomes.
+We utilized Digital Spatial Profiling (DSP) via the NanoString GeoMx® platform to characterize the spatial proteomic and transcriptomic landscape of 19 IDH-wildtype GBM tumors.
+High-resolution expression data from 566 proteins and 17,466 mRNAs were analyzed using unsupervised clustering, differential expression analysis, and pathway enrichment techniques.
+Tumor regions clustered most distinctly by spatial niche rather than by other demographic and clinical features such as sex, age, or tumor location within the brain.
+Our findings describe a heterogeneous but spatially coordinated network of survival, immune suppression, and regeneration mechanisms.
+Overall, we provide a framework for the spatial profiling of GBM being used for patient-specific treatment design and prognosis predictions.